roubles/dynamarks/README.md

 # dynamarks

 Bash toolset to dynamically create bashmarks.
-Use 'dt' to dynamcially create a bashmark for the top 20 directories in the pwd.
+Use 'dt' to dynamcially create a bashmark for the top directories (sorted by most recently created) in the current directory.
 Then use 'n <num>' to jump to a specific bashmark.

 ```
 $ pwd